 Some weeks are full of MATLAB, market economics, and compounding (and confounding) math.
-But this week, let’s change it up.
-I’m going to put the 401(k) on the back burner, and instead talk about garbage, green lights, and the simple responsibilities that we share.
+But this week let’s change it up.
+Let’s put the 401(k) on the back burner and instead talk about garbage, green lights, and the simple responsibilities that we share.

-Wherever you draw your lines, the people (and sometimes the animals.
-Yes, even monkeys) you interact with are all in it together.
+Wherever you draw your lines, the people (and perhaps the animals) you interact with are all in it together.
 We can’t pretend like we’re on this planet alone, focused only on inward progress.
 You don’t have to hold hands and sing Kumbaya, but there are some simple responsibilities that we share.

 I was in a Home Depot parking lot in September, and I saw something shiny on the ground.
 “Oh,” I thought, “Some customer dropped a new plumbing fitting.”
 I can help out.

 I went to grab it and realized this wasn’t a new fitting, but rather an old, broken flushing mechanism.
 Perhaps someone had accidentally dropped it, but just as likely someone had left it behind on purpose.